Board of Directors: Call for nominations

 Are self-nominations accepted?

 Yes.
-Nominations (including self-nominations) are welcome and may be submitted via the online form during the open call for nominations.
+Self-nominations are welcome and may be submitted via the online form during the open call for nominations.

 Note: There is no need to be nominated more than once.
 Only the initial nomination of an individual will be considered by the Nominating Committee.